 Here are three ways manufacturers are using AR and VR to achieve these goals:

-- Training and onboarding: AR and VR enable manufacturers to conduct a single training session on a machine or process and then use it to train multiple learners multiple times.
+- Training: AR and VR enable manufacturers to conduct a single training session on a machine or process and then use it to train multiple learners multiple times.
 This helps keep shift leads productive on the floor instead of spending time training new employees.
 VR is also a great tool for practicing complex and dangerous tasks, where mistakes can have serious consequences.

-- Sales and marketing: AR and VR are used to provide product demos without the need to ship or set up heavy equipment.
+- Sales: AR and VR are used to provide product demos without the need to ship or set up heavy equipment.
 By offering a compelling and memorable experience interacting with your product or device, you can stand out to prospective buyers.
 Interestingly, repurposing an AR learning experience into a marketing tool is cost-effective.

 AR and VR is easier and more cost-effective than ever because these experiences are accessible to users on their computers, tablets, and phones.
 Are you ready to embrace using phones to wow your customers and learners?
 Give them what they want.